UtrechtUniversity/galaxy-tools-ibridges/README.md

 # Galaxy Project tools module for downloading, uploading & browsing iRODS

-__Galaxy iBridges download__ is a Galaxy tool that facilitates downloading of objects (files) and collections (folders) from iRODS, and can be integrated in a Galaxy workflow.
+__Galaxy iBridges download__ is a Galaxy tool that facilitates downloading of objects (files) from iRODS.

-__Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading of objects and collections to iRODS, and can be integrated in a Galaxy workflow.
+__Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading Galaxy collections to iRODS.

-__Galaxy iBridges browser__ is an interactive Galaxy tool that makes it possible to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.
+__Galaxy iBridges browser__ is an interactive Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.

 The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS.

 ## What it does
 ### iBridges download
-iBridges download takes an iRODS-path to either a dataobject (file) or collection (directory) as source, and a local path to a directory to download the file or files to as.
-The module has a variable 'data_dir' as output, pointing to the directory files were downloaded to.
+iBridges download takes an iRODS-path to (a) dataobject(s) as source, downloads the file(s), and creates a Galaxy dataset collection containing all downloaded files.

 ### iBridges upload
-iBridges upload takes a local path to a directory or file as source, and an iRODS-path to either a collection (directory) as target.
-The module requires an input called 'local_path', pointing to the path to upload.
+iBridges upload a Galaxy collection to an iRODS-path a collection (directory).

 ### iBridges browser
 iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse the objects and collections in the iRODS instance through a web interface.